AditSom/Transformer_Recommendation/Readme.md

 # Instructions to run code
 Each directory has been organized to include one part of the research workflow

+`requirements.txt` indicates all required packages to run our experiments.

+>(Models will be downloaded from hugging face, so please ensure you add hf_token to os environment.
+Also data required to run experiments has been linked to a gdrive location)
 ```
 root
 ├───clustering (Clustering embeddings computed based on metrics - height, hobbies, etc.)